gknowles/dimcli/docs/README.md

 Other things to keep in mind:

-- You can use arg.from() to get the argument name that the value was attached to on the command line.
+- You can use arg.from() and arg.pos() to get the argument name that the value was attached to on the command line and its position in argv\[].
 - For bool arguments the source value string will always be either "0" or "1".

 Here's an action that multiples multiple values together: